Skip to content

 5. update and delete return false when no row matched.
 The service uses that to throw NOT_FOUND.

-6. findByUsername returns null, not a thrown error, when missing.
+6. Reads return null, not a thrown error, when missing — for all three of findById, findByHandle, findByIdentifier.

 A minimal but valid in-memory implementation lives at UserStoreMemory — read that as your reference.